-At this time, our Sunday worship services start at 10:00 am.
+During the summer (between Memorial Day and Labor Day), our Sunday worship services start at 10:00 am, and our Thursday services start at 7:00 pm.
 Times for special worship services, such as Christmas and Easter, are announced as we approach those services.

 So what time should I show up for worship?

-Anytime before 10:00 am works.
+Anytime before the scheduled start of the service works.
 You might want to show up with enough time to say hi to some friends, grab a worship folder (which has an outline of our worship service, as well as weekly news and notes), find a seat, and say a silent prayer as you focus your heart and mind on worship.